Preetim/cash/README.md

 - All amounts are represented in cents and hence the type is integers.
 - No concept of time or currency or statuses shown for this code.
 - The id fields in the data model arent in this code.
 They'd be primary keys in a DB.
-- Concurrency & race conditiona arent handled
+- Concurrency & race conditions arent handled